-Gum disease or periodontal disease affects a vast amount of individuals.
-If left untreated or ignored gum disease can become a sever health issue.
+Gum Disease or periodontal disease affects a vast amount of individuals.
+If left untreated or ignored them they can become a sever health issue.
 Periodontal disease is first noticed as simple gum inflammation.
 As the disease continues to grow and spread it can become a serious issue that results in major damage to the soft tissue and bone that support your teeth.
 In the worst cases scenarios, teeth are lost and your immune system takes a beating leaving you venerable to a number of other health related problems.

-How you care for your teeth will determine if your gum disease is stopped, slowed, or gets worse.
+How you take care for your teeth will determine if your this problem is stopped, slowed, or gets worse.

 What Causes Gum Disease?

 Bacteria causes gum disease.
 Your mouth is full of bacteria.
 As you consume foods and drinks a sticky, colorless plaque forms on your teeth from a combination of bacteria, mucus and food.
 Foods high in sugar or starches are much worse as they combine with the bacteria and saliva to create a more acidic substance.
 Your saliva will help remove plaque from your teeth, but it won’t remove it all.
 If plaque builds up it hardens and forms tartar.
 The longer plaque and tartar remain on your teeth, the more harmful they become.

 When bacteria starts to cause inflammation of the gums this is called gingivitis.
 The gums become red, swollen and can bleed easily.
 Gingivitis is a mild form of gum disease that can usually be reversed with daily brushing and flossing.
 Regular cleaning by a dentist or dental hygienist are also encouraged.
 This form of gum disease does not yet include any loss of bone and tissue that hold teeth in place.